psaajc1420/di-demo/README.md

 # di-demo
-A Basic Spring Application that demonstrates dependency injection - a fundamental concepts of the spring framework.
+A Basic Spring Application that demonstrates dependency injection - a fundamental concept of the spring framework.